jonashackt/crossplane-argocd/README.md

 > Another great SyncWave tutorial can be found here https://redhat-scholars.github.io/argocd-tutorial/argocd-tutorial/04-syncwaves-hooks.html

-Sadly using Argo's [`SyncWaves` feature](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) doesn't really help here, if we use them at the `Application` level.
+Sadly using Argo's [`SyncWaves` feature](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) alone doesn't really help here, if we use them at the `Application` level.
 I had a hard time figuring that one out, but to really use the SyncWaves feature, we would need to use the annotations like `metadata: annotations: argocd.argoproj.io/sync-wave: "2"` on every of the Crossplane Provider's Kubernetes objects (and thus alter the manifests to add the annotation).

+### App of Apps Pattern vs. ApplicationSets

+Now there are multiple patterns you can use to manage multiple ArgoCD application.
+You can for example go with [the App of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) or with [`ApplicationSets`](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/), which moved into the ArgoCD main project around version 2.6.

+You'd might say: ApplicationSets is the way to go today.
+But __App of Apps is not deprecated__ https://github.com/argoproj/argo-cd/discussions/11892#discussioncomment-6765089 The exact same GitHub issue shows our discussion.
+From it I would extract the following TLDR: If you want to bootstrap a cluster (e.g. installing tools like Crossplane), the App of Apps feature together with it's support for SyncWaves is pretty handsome.
+That might be the reason, the feature is described inside the `operator-manual/cluster-bootstrapping` part of the docs: https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern

+If you want to get your teams enabled to deploy their apps in a GitOps fashion (incl. self-service) and want a great way to use multiple manifests in apps also from within monorepos (e.g. backend, frontend, db), then [the `ApplicationSet` feature](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) is match for you.
+It also generates the `Application` manifests automatically leveraging it's many generators, like `Git Generator: Directories`, `Git Generator: Files` and so on.
+My colleague Daniel Häcker [wrote a great post about that topic](https://www.codecentric.de/wissens-hub/blog/gitops-argocd).

+As we're focussing on bootstrapping our cluster with ArgoCD and Crossplane, let's go with the App of Apps Pattern here.

+### Implementing the App of Apps Pattern

+ArgoCD Applications can be used in ArgoCD Applications - since they are normal Kubernetes CRDs.

+Therefore let's define a new top level `Application` that manages the whole Crossplane setup incl. core, Provider, ProviderConfig etc.